vchu22/AcademicBot/README.md

 In a busy academic advising center of an university, students are frustrated that they need to wait more than one hour to see their advisor.

-Using a chatbot, we can save time for both the students and the staffs.
+Using a chatbot, we can save time for both the students and the staff.

 ### Testing the demo
 To simply see a live demo of this application, go to [this site](https://academic-center-chatbot.herokuapp.com/) and use the following credentials to log in: